 The areas that are the most renovated areas of the house are kitchens and bathrooms.
-Replacing or refurbishing cabinets and cabinet doors are generally at the top of the list for remodeling.
-These cabinets and doors are also the most expensive to replace as there are usually a lot of them.
+Replacing or refurbishing cabinets, cabinet doors and countertops are generally at the top of the list for remodeling.
+These cabinets, doors, and kitchen countertops are also the most expensive to replace as there are usually a lot of them.
 Cabinet paints are readily available for both laminate and timber cabinets and there are great kitchen countertop paint kits also available online.

 How to Paint Laminate Cabinets Video

-How To Paint Laminate Cabinets – Getting Started
+How To Paint Laminate Cabinets – Step 1

-Remove any handles, knobs, and hardware from your project.
-Start by cleaning down the project using a general purpose cleaner.
+Remove all the doors any handles, knobs, and hardware from the kitchen cabinets.
+Start by cleaning down the project using a general-purpose cleaner.
 Vinegar and water or a small amount of detergent in warm water are fine, sugar soap is also good.
 Anything will be ok here just as long as it doesn’t leave an oily film or residue on the surface.
 Note that some primers may require a specific cleaner to be used.
 Always read the instructions on the paint label first.
 This can save a lot of headaches later on.

 There are a few new breeds of undercoat and primers that are promoted as ‘No sanding required’.
 Even though they may be fine to apply directly I would give the surface a light sanding regardless.
 The reason for this is that there may be slight surface bumps or specs that need to be removed.

 As I said earlier, paint primers are getting better all the time.
 The emphasis is for manufacturers to produce low odor, water-based paints that stick to anything.
-Some of the better brands are Zinzer B-I-N, and recently Dixie Belle Chalk Mineral Paint which is very good.
+Some of the better brands are Zinzer B-I-N, And Kilz Adhesion is very good.
 There are also specific paints available just for priming and top coating laminate.
 Check your local hardware store.
+And Kilz Adhesion

 Once the surface is cleaned and sanded its time to paint.
 Begin by placing masking tape on areas you don’t want to be painted.
-This could be hidden edges, difficult to remove fixings or the door hinges.
+This could be hidden edges, difficult to remove fixings, or the door hinges.
 Ideally, though these should be removed.
 Cabinets without any attachments will make a far easier and better job.
-Clean down the job to remove all sanding dust.
+Clean down the kitchen cabinets to remove all sanding dust.
 The best way how to paint laminate cabinets is to have a clear surface.

-Using a brush, paint around areas that a roller will be hard to reach.
+Using a good quality brush, paint around areas that a roller will be hard to reach.
 This includes moldings and recessed finishes.
-To finish use a short nap or foam paint roller to cover remaining areas and roll out any brush marks.
-For paint rollers, I find that the slimline, shorter six inch or so rollers work best.
+To finish use a short nap or foam paint roller to cover the remaining areas and roll out any brush marks.
+For paint rollers, I find that the slimline, shorter four-inch or so rollers work best.
 The best roller to paint laminate cabinets for a smooth finish should have a 4 mm nap for high gloss finishes and a 5 mm nap for semigloss finishes.

 Laminate paints for topcoats are generally standard enamel paints that can be tinted to any color you choose.
 This can be done in the store you buy from or you can do it yourself using your tinter of choice.
 Tints can also be purchased from hardware or paint shops.

-Start by sanding the whole project, the cabinet doors, and laminate cabinets, again with 240 grit sandpaper.
-This will give the best surface for a great finish.
+Start by re-sanding the whole project, the cabinet doors, and laminate cabinets, again with 240 grit sandpaper.
+This will give the best surface for a great paint job finish.
 Apply paint as before, using a new roller.
 Sand and wipe down between coats.
-Two top coats should be enough.
+Two topcoats should be enough.

 Solving problems on how to paint laminate cabinets can be boiled down to a few specific things.

 Paint scratches easily. – This is due to poor surface preparation or using the wrong primer.
-Make sure the surface is cleaned, well sanded and the primer is specifically designed to pain laminates.
+Make sure the surface is cleaned, well sanded and the primer is specifically designed to paint laminates.